 - Unusual rashes, bruises, or bleeding

-- Any other signs or symptoms mentioned by your doctor or nurse
+- Any other signs or symptoms your cancer care team tells you to watch for

-Do not hesitate to let your doctor know about any new problems or concerns you have.
+Don’t hesitate to let your team know about any new problems or concerns you have.
 It’s always best to find out the cause of a problem so it can be dealt with right away.